aps831/workstation/README.md

 -   create a Samba user is a Samba share has been created for SyncMe Wireless app on Android (see below);
 -   configure printers (see below).

+Finally, Github extensions will not install until a user has authenticated.
+The extentions will be installed the next time provisioning is run after a user has authenticated.

 ### Samba

 To create a Samba user run `sudo smbpasswd -a <user_name>`.